reproducible-reporting/stepup-reprep/docs/advanced_topics/sync_zenodo.md

   and its [metadata reference](https://inveniordm.docs.cern.ch/reference/metadata/).
   It offers fields that the legacy API cannot express, which is why the schema of the configuration file changed in StepUp RepRep 3.1.
+  These fields are listed in the next section.

 A key that works in `.zenodo.json` is not necessarily a key that works here, and vice versa, so do not blindly copy metadata between the two.
 A project may well have both:
 a `.zenodo.json` for the archive of its source code, and a `sync_zenodo.yaml` for the dataset built from it.

+### Fields Only the InvenioRDM API Offers

+The following features of `srr-sync-zenodo` have no legacy equivalent, as observed on 2026-08-31 in the loader that Zenodo runs, `zenodo_rdm.legacy.deserializers`:

+- `metadata.license` and `metadata.languages` are lists,
+  while the legacy loader reads a single `license` and a single `language`.
+- `metadata.copyright` has no legacy counterpart.
+- `metadata.creators[].affiliations` is a list,
+  and an affiliation may be given by its ROR identifier, while the legacy `affiliation` is a single free text name.
+- `metadata.creators[].identifiers` accepts `isni`,
+  while the legacy loader accepts only `orcid` and `gnd`.
+- `metadata.related[].scheme` states the scheme of an identifier, while the legacy loader detects the scheme from the value and cannot be corrected.
+- `metadata.funding[]` describes a funder by name or ROR identifier, and an award by title, number and identifiers, while the legacy `grants` can only refer to an award that Zenodo already knows, written as `<funder DOI>::<award id>`.
+- `access.record` can be `restricted`,
+  while every legacy `access_right` results in a public record, because `restricted` and `closed` restrict the files only.
+- `srr-sync-zenodo` also sets the order of the files and the file shown in the preview, which the legacy API does not store.

 ## Configure Your Zenodo Token